Table of Contents

 Your engineering team members need to have confidence in the future and understand where the company is going and what their impact is.
 This ensures their stability and potential growth in the future.
 It also guarantees their loyalty to you.

 Compensation and bonuses questions are worth revisiting, as this is the second most important factor in staff retention, following confidence in one's place of employment.
 Finance incentives are more and more perceived as a reflection of one’s impact on reaching the company’s goals.
 And we know, for Post-Millennials, impact is everything.

 Work-life balance satisfaction is also a key factor for tech specialists.
 These years have been particularly difficult for all companies and their teams, especially in the IT and financial sectors, requiring big adjustments and a 120% performance rate.
 Such a rhythm is undoubtedly exhausting and makes even the most reliable engineers wonder if it's worth it.
 Tech specialists who want flexibility are setting boundaries, and it’s vital that they’re heard.

 Outdated processes in companies lead to lost time, resources and motivation.
 Generation Z expects that companies rethink their tech operations to possibly make some time-saving changes and give their younger teams what they need.
 Automation and cloud computing help to resolve new unseen challenges at the blink of an eye, accelerating task completion and reducing burnout among the team.
-It will also help with scaling up, staff augmentation and consulting by providing secure and quick access to company files for new team members.
+It will also help with scaling up, consulting and IT staff augmentation services by providing secure and quick access to company files for new team members.

 Unclear goals and faceless job assignments can be perceived as daunting and demotivating as well.
 It’s not all doom and gloom, though.
 A good idea could be to invest in more systematic and frequent company culture talks, and make sure your teams know about the company values, plans, and general in-house vibe, that shapes their working environment.